May 23 – September 16 Departs: 3pm from TRAMWAY CIRCLE and Returns: 6pm

 - Advanced reservations of at least 1 month are recommended

-- All guests are required to fill out our online Hiking Application and Waiver in advance.
+- All guests are required to fill out our online Adventure Application and Waiver in advance.

 - Availability is limited so book your trip today!